For couples untangling their shared life, the presence of a business in the marital assets…

 Protecting Your Finances in a Divorce

 Getting divorced stirs up significant emotions and creates personal challenges.
-It can also lead to financial issues if you don’t adequately plan for the future.
+It can also lead to issues relating to finances if you don’t adequately plan for the future.

 Here we offer tips on safeguarding your assets, separating your finances, and preparing yourself for the financial aftereffects of a divorce.